 1) The rink shall be 40 m x 20 m and enclosed by a board with rounded corners, which is approved by the IFF and marked accordingly.
 The rink shall be rectangular, the measures indicating length x width.

-The smallest rink allowed is 36 m x 18 m, and the largest is 44 m x 22 m.
+The smallest rink allowed is 36 m x 18 m.